 - Commission a RAND report authored by RAND staff who will analyze and report on findings from your survey.
 All RAND reports go through an extensive quality assurance and peer review, and they are posted for free download on the RAND Corporation website.

 - Download, analyze, and report on survey data that are available for free download on the AEP Data Portal or explore data via data visualization tools on Bento.

 How Do the Panels Work?

 The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
-For decades, RAND Education and Labor researchers have provided accurate data and objective analysis to improve education policy in America and around the world.

 Looking for the RAND American Life Panel?
 Visit the ALP site to learn how to survey a broader audience.